liquity/dev/README.md

 _**Individual collateral ratio (ICR):**_ a trove's ICR is the ratio of the dollar value of its entire collateral at the current ETH:USD price, to its entire debt

-**Nominal collateral ratio (nominal ICR, NICR):** a trove's nominal ICR is the ratio its entire collateral (in ETH) to its entire debt, without factoring in the current ETH:USD price.
+_**Nominal collateral ratio (nominal ICR, NICR):**_ a trove's nominal ICR is the ratio of its entire collateral (in ETH) to its entire debt, without factoring in the current ETH:USD price.

 _**Total active collateral:**_ the sum of active collateral over all troves.
 Equal to the ETH in the ActivePool.